Operation Bootstrap: Shift in job market

 Chart demonstrating how the economy of Puerto Rico shifted from agriculture to manufacturing by showing how the salaried employees during Operation Bootstrap significantly increased manufacturing jobs (green line) while decreasing agricultural jobs (blue line).

 Manufacturing jobs also led to a shift in the job market as it pertains to gender.
 In 1940, women represented half of the total population of Puerto Rico, but represented less than 25% of the labor force.
 Women in Operation Bootstrap were targeted as an important labor force, especially for the garment and apparel industry, which represented a share of the manufacturing market.

 In January 2024, the State of Puerto Rico relaxed its remote work requirements with Act 52-2022, which exempts foreign employers with no connection to Puerto Rico from withholding income tax for employees working remotely in Puerto Rico, provided certain conditions are met.

 Education

 At the time, modernization theory was the driving force behind American program development in the Cold War era.
 As a result, Operation Bootstrap focused on educational development to fuel economic development in Puerto Rico.
 In the 1950s, education was viewed as the cornerstone of Island development and was allocated more of the Islands budget than any other public sector.
 From 1932-1957 the number of students enrolled in vocational education went from 5,700 to 110,000.
 The rise in vocational education was designed to prepare Puerto Rican's for work in factories newly developed by the Bootstrap program.

-Mass migration

-Mass emigration from Puerto Rico was a result of Operation Bootstrap.
-The growth of the industrial sector could not match the rapid decline of monocultural plantation jobs that characterized the economy of Puerto Rico Pre-World War II.
-Also, while U.S. businesses sought Puerto Ricans for labor, these businesses were still very willing to continue to seek new, and even cheaper forms of labor.
-High volatility in employment for those on the island was a direct result.
-This led to mass unemployment across the island, with the countryside seeing the largest effect.
-Residents were forced to either move to bigger cities like San Juan or immigrate to the United States for better financial opportunities and higher wages.
-In the 1950s (the peak of Puerto Rican emigration from the island), as ~470,000 Puerto Ricans emigrated from their country, they went to cities like New York City (where 85% of which people settled), Philadelphia, and others along the East Coast.
-Through the 60's and 70's, emigration from Puerto Rico declined dramatically.